harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 Sandbox accounts are most valuable for testing external automation running against Harness, which helps in building or modifying objects.
 This way, you can test changes without affecting production environments.

-#### Can you provide an example of deploying the delegate in a task-definition for ECS (Amazon Elastic Container Service)?
+#### Can you provide an example of deploying the delegate in a task-definition for Amazon Elastic Container Service (Amazon ECS)?

 Certainly!
-You can find a step-by-step guide on how to deploy the delegate in a task-definition for ECS on our official documentation page: [link to documentation](https://developer.harness.io/docs/platform/delegates/install-delegates/docker-delegate-to-ecs-fargate/).
+You can find a step-by-step guide on how to deploy the delegate in a task-definition for ECS on our [official documentation page](https://developer.harness.io/docs/platform/delegates/install-delegates/docker-delegate-to-ecs-fargate/).

-Additionally, we have a GitHub repository with a Terraform module that demonstrates the process of deploying the delegate in ECS Fargate: [link to GitHub repository](https://github.com/harness-community/terraform-aws-harness-delegate-ecs-fargate/tree/main).
+Additionally, we have a GitHub repository with a Terraform module that demonstrates the process of [deploying the delegate in ECS Fargate](https://github.com/harness-community/terraform-aws-harness-delegate-ecs-fargate/tree/main).
 This resource can further assist you in implementing the delegate deployment.

-#### What are the main differences between using JSON and YAML as a Values file for GO Templating?
+#### What are the main differences between using JSON and YAML as a Values file for G0 Templating?

 1. YAML 1.2 does not allow tabs for indentation.
 2. YAML imposes limitations on key lengths.
-3. YAML uses some different unicode escape sequences.
+3. YAML uses different unicode escape sequences.

-However, apart from these differences, basic JSON documents are considered valid YAML and can be used with GO Templating.
+However, apart from these differences, basic JSON documents are considered valid YAML and can be used with Go Templating.

 #### Under what condition does an immutable delegate automatically upgrade?

-AutoUpgrade initiates when a new version of the delegate is published, not when the delegate is expired.
+Autoupgrade initiates when a new version of the delegate is published, not when the delegate is expired.

 #### Is there an environment variable to set when starting the container to force the Docker delegate to use client tool libs from harness-qa-public QA repo?